 Federal PLUS Loan – Parent Loan

 In order to comply with federal loan eligibility requirements, the student must file the FAFSA even if they are interested only in the PLUS loan.
 This federal loan is available to help parents of dependent students obtain additional funds to help finance educational costs.
 Many parents use this loan to finance their calculated Expected Parent Contribution.
-The interest rate is 7.9% and the current loan fee is 4 % and will be deducted from the loan disbursement.
+The current interest rate is 6.41% and the origination fee is 4.288% and will be deducted from the loan disbursement.

 Eligibility.
 A parent with an adverse credit history, according to criteria established by federal regulations, will be unable to borrow on behalf of the student.
 In case of denial of Direct Plus Loan a student may receive additional Direct Unsubsidized Stafford funding.
 (Please contact Financial Aid Office for further assistance and other options.)